howardsolutions/deep-typescript/README.md

 3. PROTECTED -> This method CAN BE CALLED by OTHER METHODS IN THIS CLASS OR by other methods IN CHILD CLASSES.

+### Type Guards Notes

+- Use `typeof`: Narrow type of a value to a PRIMITIVE TYPE

+- Use `instanceof`: Narrow down every OTHER type of value that is created with a CONSTRUCTOR function.